stutisehgal/Machine-Learning-Project/README.md

 # Issue
 Ensure the bug was not already reported by searching on GitHub under issues.
 If you're unable to find an open issue addressing the bug, open a new issue.

-Write detailed information
+Write detailed information.
 Detailed information is very helpful to understand an issue.

 For example:
 How to reproduce the issue, step-by-step.
 The expected behavior (or what is wrong).

-Screenshots for GUI issues.
+Screenshots for issues.

-The application version.

 The operating system.

 # Pull Requests